 I love pecans in cookies (and pretty much in everything) and these bourbon pecan chocolate chip cookies are no exception!
 The pecan pieces roast deliciously as the cookies bake and really get that glorious nutty aroma.

-These bourbon pecan cookies would make a great homemade gift for friends and coworkers, or you can take them to an grown up picnic or party.
+These bourbon pecan cookies would make a great homemade gift for friends and coworkers, or you can take them to a grown-up picnic or party.

 Something about bourbon and pecans combined in a sweet treat just gives me cowboy vibes.
 Maybe it's all those thoughts of a classic pecan pie with a whiskey twist.
 For me, this is the cookie version, and I love the rustic and homely feel of these cookies.